Last updated on March 8, 2021

 Emerald Origin and Formation

-Emerald is the green to greenish-blue variety of beryl family gemstones which form in igneous, metamorphic and sedimentary rocks under heat and pressure during hundreds of millions of years.
+Emerald is the green to a greenish-blue variety of beryl family gemstones which form in igneous, metamorphic and sedimentary rocks under heat and pressure during hundreds of millions of years.

 They are made of 4 elements such as beryllium, aluminium, silicon and oxygen.
 When the conditions deep in the Earth’s crust are just right these four elements form emerald crystals.